 9.1.
 Example Circuit 1

 Figure 8: Typical Application Circuit 1

-The circuit is an example of a system with solar energy harvesting.
-It uses a pre-defined operating mode that use standard components, and a supercapacitor as energy storage.
+The circuit is an example of a system with Radio Frequency (RF) energy harvesting.
+It uses a pre-defined operating mode that uses standard components, and a supercapacitor as energy storage.